pitchplay/blog-content/_posts/2016-04-29-Performance-Anxiety.md

 Dr. David Carbonell, author of [anxietycoach.com](http://www.anxietycoach.com/) explains our tendency to engage in the inner battle and distract ourselves from our performances.

->> *"It [performance anxiety] stems from a tendency to resist and fight your anxiety, rather than to accept and work with it.
-[Performance anxiety] is like being heckled mercilessly during your performance, and getting into an argument with the heckler, except that it's your own mind doing the heckling.
+>[Performance anxiety] stems from a tendency to resist and fight your anxiety, rather than to accept and work with it.
+It is like being heckled mercilessly during your performance, and getting into an argument with the heckler, except that it's your own mind doing the heckling.
 You get so involved in your internal struggle that you don't get involved with the actual performance.
-Most people with performance anxiety fright get tricked into focusing on themselves, struggling against anxiety in a vain effort to get rid of it."*
+Most people with performance anxiety fright get tricked into focusing on themselves, struggling against anxiety in a vain effort to get rid of it.

 ## The Performance